persist-os/vector-native/README.md

 **Live translator:** [Vector-Native Gem](https://gemini.google.com/gem/1gGEZtVRWGkXUGRCSQiRscVcxjnDTfdRI?usp=sharing)

-Type any instruction.
+Say anything.
 Watch it become structured, reusable data.

 **Note:** This demonstrates one interpretation.
 The optimal translation depends on your use case.
 Try it with your own prompts and see what works.